NotNathan24/Discord-Music-Bot/README.md

 # Features & Commands

-- ?help - Shows you a list of commands
+- /help - Shows you a list of commands

-- ?play
+- /play
   - song {url}       - plays the song from the youtube url
   - search {keyword} - searches for the keyword on youtube and plays the first result
   - playlist {url}   - plays the playlist from url

-- ?pause - Pause the music
+- /pause - Pause the music

-- ?skip - Skip the current song
+- /skip - Skip the current song

-- ?resume - Resume the music
+- /resume - Resume the music

-- ?queue - Shows the queue
+- /queue - Shows the queue

-- ?exit - Leave the voice channel
+- /exit - Leave the voice channel

 # Common errors